moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README_2.md

 ## Disclaimer
 The application listed here only serves as the minimum demonstrations of using PETs.
 The source code should not be directly deployed for production use.

-## Reference

-Please refer to [here](https://hackmd.io/@petworks/ByAmydrP3) for the Chinese version of this documentation.

-## Disclaimer

-The application listed here only serves as the minimum demonstrations of using PETs.
-The source code should not be directly deployed for real-world use.